 We do not have "composition of matter" or "use" patents for our marketed products.
-We do have a U.S. patent, No. 6,727,286, and some related international patents, which are directed to ibuprofen solution formulations, methods of making the same, and methods of using the same, and which are related to our formulation and manufacture of Caldolor.
-We have applied for additional U.S. and international patent protection for our invention related to ibuprofen solution formulations, methods of making the same, and methods of using the same, but those applications may not result in issued patents.
+We do have a U.S. patent, No. 6,727,286 for Caldolor, and some related international patents, which are directed to ibuprofen solution formulations, methods of making the same, and methods of using the same, and which are related to our formulation and manufacture of Caldolor.
 Additionally, the active ingredient in Caldolor-ibuprofen-is in the public domain, and if a competitor were to develop a sufficiently distinct formulation, it could develop and seek FDA approval for an ibuprofen product that competes with Caldolor.
-Following successful completion of our clinical studies, we also plan to seek three-year marketing exclusivity for Caldolor.
+Upon receipt of FDA approval in June 2009, we received three-years of marketing exclusivity for Caldolor.

-Inalco manufactures Kristalose and owns two U.S. patents, Nos.
-5,003,061 and 5,480,491, related to the manufacture of Kristalose.
-These patents are not directed to the composition or use of Kristalose and do not prevent a competitor from developing a formulation and developing and seeking FDA approval for a product that competes with Kristalose.
+Kristalose is manufactured under a contract with Inalco, which owns U.S. Patent No. 5,480,491, related to the manufacture of Kristalose.
+This patent is not directed to the composition or use of Kristalose and does not prevent a competitor from developing a formulation and developing and seeking FDA approval for a product that competes with Kristalose.